 The entire 981 miles of the Ohio River is designated as impaired for the fish consumption use, caused by PCBs and dioxin.
 While there are a number of water quality criteria violations for total mercury and fish tissue criteria violations for methyl mercury, the consumption-weighted pool averages were all below the fish tissue criterion, therefore no impairment is indicated for the fish consumption use based on mercury.
-Almost two-thirds of the river or 630 miles, is designated as impaired for contact recreation caused by E. coli or fecal coliform bacteria.
-The entire river is fully supporting the public water supply use, primarily based on the presence of finished water MCL violations.
-Several water utilities did have MCL violations for disinfection byproducts, and one utility had an MCL violation for coliforms, they were more likely related to water treatment issues as opposed to source water impairments.
-While there are indications of aquatic life use impairments for certain segments of the Ohio River based on water quality criteria violations for total iron, temperature and dissolved oxygen, at the same time there are indications of fully supporting aquatic life use for the entire Ohio River based on direct measures of the biological community.
+Two-thirds of the river, or 639.7 miles, is designated as impaired for contact recreation caused by E. coli or fecal coliform bacteria.
+The entire river is fully supporting the public water supply use.
+While several water utilities did have MCL violations for disinfection byproducts, and two utilities had MCL violations for coliforms, they were more likely related to water treatment issues than to source water quality.
+While there are indications of aquatic life use impairments for certain segments of the Ohio River based on water quality criteria violations for total iron, at the same time there are indications of fully supporting aquatic life use for the entire Ohio River based on direct measures of the biological community.
 Therefore, using the weight of evidence approach, the entire Ohio River is assessed in this report at fully supporting the aquatic life use.